-Courses with 5000 and 6000 level numbers are introductory in their approach to subjects.
-These courses may offer credit for both graduate and undergraduate, but English graduate students must register for graduate credit only.
-In a course carrying both undergraduate and graduate credit, a graduate student may be required to complete a certain amount of academic work in addition to that required of undergraduates in the same course.
+Courses with 5000 and 6000 level numbers are introductory in their approach to subjects and can sometimes be combined to carry both graduate and undergraduate credit.
+To receive graduate credit, English graduate students must register for the 6000-level section of the combined course and may be required to complete a certain amount of academic work in addition to that required of undergraduates in the corresponding 5000-level section.
 The extra work may consist of reading and reviewing additional books, presenting reports, or doing such supplementary work as the instructor in charge of the course deems advisable.